 We suggest reading the article by the Southern Poverty Law Center -- an organization that monitors hate groups in the U.S. It describes "18 anti-gay groups and their propaganda."
 Written in late 2010, it found 18 such groups, of which they will list 13 as "hate groups" in 2011.
 Almost all are conservative Protestant Christian groups.

 Choosing news sources:

 Many people have a natural tendency to adopt as their main news source one supplier (e.g. CNN, Fox, & MSNBC) that matches their political and religious beliefs.
-We recommend that people consider also tapping into a new source that sharply contrasts with their beliefs.
+We recommend that people consider also tapping into an additional source that sharply contrasts with their beliefs.
 We have four reasons for recommending this:

-- Reading about opposing positions helps us detect baloney, false reporting, and bias that permeates the media -- particularly religious news sources.
+Reading about opposing positions helps us detect baloney, false reporting, and bias that permeates the media -- particularly in religious news sources.